 It doesn’t have quite as many frills, but it still allows you to maximize your space with a rectangular 35L (expandable to 45L) shape.

+This is the backpack I’m currently using while traveling carry-on only around the world.
 To see what it’s like, check out the review video I made:

 (Other options: Amazon)